Sethorax/Image-Importer/README.md

 --------
 A simple application to select and import images from a USB-Device.

+This project was made using the [Electron runtime](http://electron.atom.io).
+[Szwacz's electron-boilerplate](https://github.com/szwacz/electron-boilerplate) was used as a foundation for this project.

 ### How to use
 When first starting the application, nothing will be happening, because a valid USB-Device must be set in the settings.